lz4/lz4/README.md

 > **Branch Policy:**

 > - The "master" branch is considered stable, at all times.
-> - The "dev" branch is the one where all contributions must be merged before being promoted to master.
+> - The "dev" branch is the one where all contributions must be merged
+    before being promoted to master.
->  - If you plan to propose a patch, please commit into the "dev" branch.
+>   + If you plan to propose a patch, please commit into the "dev" branch.
       Direct commit to "master" are not permitted.
-> - Feature branches can also exist, for dedicated testing of larger modifications before merge into "dev" branch.
+> - Feature branches can also exist,
+    for dedicated tests of larger modifications before merge into "dev" branch.

 Benchmarks
 -------------------------

-The benchmark uses the [Open-Source Benchmark program by m^2 (v0.14.3)](http://encode.ru/threads/1371-Filesystem-benchmark?p=33548&viewfull=1#post33548) compiled with GCC v4.8.2 on Linux Mint 64-bits v17.
+The benchmark uses the [Open-Source Benchmark program by m^2 (v0.14.3)] compiled with GCC v4.8.2 on Linux Mint 64-bits v17.
 The reference system uses a Core i5-4300U @1.9GHz.
-Benchmark evaluates the compression of reference [Silesia Corpus](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia) in single-thread mode.
+Benchmark evaluates the compression of reference [Silesia Corpus] in single-thread mode.

 |  Compressor       | Ratio   | Compression | Decompression |
 |  ----------       | -----   | ----------- | ------------- |